Skip to main content

 Key Provisions of Florida Security Deposit Law

-• Deposit Holding: Florida security deposit law requires that security deposits must be held in a Florida-based bank account.
+• Deposit Holding: Florida security deposit law requires that security deposit's must be held in a Florida-based bank account.
 This also includes pet deposits.
+Landlords must also disclose simple interest and the amount of the security deposit held.

 • Return Timeline: Landlords must return the deposit within 15 days if they do not require any deductions.

-• Making a Claim: If a deduction is necessary, the landlord must notify the tenant in writing within 30 days.
-We recommend an itemized list.
+• Making a Claim: The landlord must inform the tenant in writing within 30 days.
+This is if they plan to keep all or part of the security deposit.
+We recommend write a security deposit itemized list or itemized statement.
 If the tenant objects, a formal process should follow.

 • Tenant Protections: Florida law safeguards tenants from unfair deductions.
 Landlords must inform tenants in writing within 30 days if they will make any deductions.
 Tenants can also dispute any deductions.
 They can provide evidence, like photos of the property’s condition, to challenge unfair claims.